monkeymademe/getting-started-with-command-line/README.md

 ## Learn more

-This worksheet is just a starting point.
-To learn more read [Sam Aaron's MagPi article about Sonic Pi v2.0 here](http://issuu.com/themagpi/docs/issue23final/1) Pages 44-47.
+These worksheets are just a starting point.
+To learn more read need a book

 ## Licence